 Two Monocle Games creates social games for existing networks such as Facebook.
 First setting sail in 2011, their first title Cult Leader offers a satirical look at social games, politics and celebrity culture.
 The Prototype Fund proved vital in helping the company to create their first product in covering staffing costs.
 Two Monocle also took advantage of the Prototyping Studio space and equipment available at Abertay University.
 After the toil and adventure of Two Monocle’s maiden voyage the company is now preparing to set sail for their next expedition.
 Who knows what awaits them in the mysterious uncharted waters of games development?
 Whatever happens, it will certainly be a great adventure.

 WildKnowledge is a spin out company from Oxford Brookes University who specialise in data gathering and exploration mobile apps.
 WildKnowledge were seeking to incorporate a higher degree of gamification into their applications and used the prototype funding to create an app to raise awareness of National Geographic’s Big Cat Initiative.
 National Geographic were keen to explore how users could access their content in an engaging way.
 The Big Cat Challenge enables users to become Super Rangers by visiting Big Cats and Rangers around the world and discovering facts and threats to these creatures.
 You can only become a Super Ranger if you seriously know your stuff!
-It is anticipated that the Big Cat Challenge will be launched for the iPhone in summer 2012.
+It is anticipated that the Big Cat Challenge will be launched for the iPhone by the end of the year.

-Bigyama was founded in 2011 and is a registered developer for PlayStation Vita and PlayStation Home.
+Bigyama is a registered developer for PlayStation Vita and PlayStation Home.
 The prototype grant was used to prototype a PlayStation Home space and develop the backend server technology needed to make more involved Home games.
-Big Yama’s first batch of PlayStation Home virtual items made for the prototype space will be announced soon on the official PlayStation Home blog.
-Big Yama hope to release more content on PlayStation Home and hopefully will be starting an exciting new PlayStation Vita project soon.
+Bigyama develops virtual goods for PlayStation Home, has brought Fallen Tree's Quell Memento game to PlayStation Vita and has been undertaking contracting work to keep everything ticking along.

 Established in November 2010, The Connected Set design and produce content, TV formats, games and digital products.
 The Connected Set used their prototype grant to develop Tate Britain QuizTrail, a location-based iPhone game that guides players on themed trails around the famous London gallery.
 Each trail has three levels of play that cover simple observational questions to tougher multiple-choice questions requiring players to read display captions to find the answer.
 Players are rewarded with a discount at the Tate Online Shop.
 Visitors can share their new found knowledge of the works with friends as they progress on their trail and share their prizes too via a bespoke Facebook app.
 The Connected Set will be porting the game to Android later in 2012 and are already in talks to develop versions of QuizTrail for other museums and galleries in UK, Europe and the US.